akinsho/dotfiles/README.md

 I thought I'd document for myself and for others potentially some of the setup involved in the programs my dotfiles cover.

-Please **DO NOT** fork or clone this repo.
-It isn't a distro it's intended for my personal usage, and perhaps some inspiration, _not complete duplication_.
-If you see something weird or wrong please raise an issue instead.

 ### Installation

 The installation script is out of date and doesn't work anymore.